Professional Dance Training Program

 Tuition

-This comprehensive 10-month program offers a 5-day-per-week curriculum and accessible schedule (9am—4pm).
+This comprehensive 10-month program offers a Five-day per week curriculum from 9 am—4 pm.
 Trainees receive individualized coaching from accomplished faculty and curated international guest choreographers.
-The Ruth Page Professional Dance Training Program also offers international travel* (when available), limited need-based scholarships, and affordable housing, which is available on a first-come, first-served basis.
+Ruth Page Professional Dance Training Program also offers affordable housing, international travel, and limited need-based scholarships.

 Commissioned Works